kijiproject/kiji/kijiproject.github.com/_posts/userguides/express/DEVEL/2013-11-14-kiji-sources.md

   returns only data from columns that satisfy at least one of the filters.  `OrFilterSpec` and `AndFilterSpec` can themselves be composed.

-###### paging
+##### paging

     paging = PagingSpec.Cells(10)

 Specifies the number of cells per page.
 By default, `paging = PagingSpec.Off`, which disables paging.
 With paging disabled, all cells from the specified column will be loaded into memory at once.
-Sometimes, this will be too much.
+If the size of all of the loaded cells exceeds the capacity of the receiving machine's main memory, the Scalding job will fail at runtime.
 In these cases you can specify `paging = PagingSpec.Cells(10)` to load only 10 cells at a time.
+The appropriate number of cells to be paged in depends on the size of each cell.
+Users should try to retrieve as many cells as possible (without causing an out of memory exception) in order to increase performance.

 See “A Note on Paging” below for more information about usage and pitfalls of paging.

-#### A Note on Paging
+### A Note on Paging

 If paging is enabled on a `ColumnInputSpec`, then the resulting fields will contain a `Seq` with lazy evaluation semantics, that is, any transformations on the collection will only retrieve the